Systematic Review on Learning-based Spectral CT: Material Decomposition

 The nature of this problem is such that all algorithms based on machine learning have used part of the physical model in their architecture.
-Generally, combining physics knowledge and deep learning for material decomposition is implemented through unrolling methods \cite{xia2023} (Section \ref{sec:unrolling}). \citeauthor{eguizabal2022a}~\cite{eguizabal2022a} adapted the projection-based unrolling algorithm of \cite{eguizabal2022} to one-step reconstruction.
+Generally, combining physics knowledge and deep learning for material decomposition is implemented through unrolling methods \cite{xia2023} (Section~\ref{sec:data_learned_syn_recon}). \citeauthor{eguizabal2022a}~\cite{eguizabal2022a} adapted the projection-based unrolling algorithm of \cite{eguizabal2022} to one-step reconstruction.
 The same group has used machine learning to improve the physical model in Eq.~\eqref{eq:beer-lambert_md} by modeling charge sharing \cite{stroem2022}.
-Another approach is to insert a backprojection step in the network architecture to model the line integral in Eq.~\eqref{eq:beer-lambert_md} \cite{su2022,zhu2022}.
+Another approach is to insert a backprojection step into the network architecture, i.e. the adjoint of the line integral operator in Eq.~\eqref{eq:beer-lambert_md}, to account for this knowledge in the network architecture \cite{su2022,zhu2022}.
 Finally, machine learning may be used at each iteration for denoising the images, e.g. with a dictionary approach \cite{zeegers2022}.
 A self-supervised approach named Noise2Noise prior \cite{fang2021}, which does not require manually segmented ground truth materials images, has been applied to one-step decomposition using a training dataset consisting of sinograms paired with their noisy counterpart obtained by sinogram splitting.

 The different approaches for material decomposition differ on many levels, from computational cost to the accuracy of the decomposed images.
 For example, \citeauthor{abascal2021}~\cite{abascal2021} compared projection-based and image-based algorithms using variational approaches and machine learning.
 They observed the best image quality with an image-based material decomposition approach, as illustrated in Fig.~\ref{fig:abascal}.
 However, the recent Grand Challenge on Deep-Learning spectral Computed Tomography \cite{sidky2023} demonstrated that many different approaches are still under investigation.
-All the ten best scorers used both machine learning and most combined it with a model of the \ac{DECT} acquisition.
+Nine out of the ten best scorers used machine learning and most combined it with a model of the \ac{DECT} acquisition.
 The development of such algorithms in clinical scanners will depend on both their practicality, e.g. the computational time, and the accuracy of the material decomposition of real data.